scottish-pl-institute/splv/2025-edinburgh/index.md

 The school is aimed at PhD students in programming languages, verification and related areas.
 Researchers and practitioners are welcome, as are strong undergraduate and masters students with the support of a supervisor.
 Participants will need to have a background in computer science, mathematics or a related discipline, and have basic familiarity with (functional) programming and logic.

-## Application
+## Registration

-To apply for the Summer School, please fill in [this form](https://forms.office.com/e/rDDGuYDsJB).

-#### Subsidised accommodation

-Applicants can register interest in a room in [subsidised accommodation](#accommodation) for the week.

-#### Scholarships

-Applicants can apply for a scholarship, which we encourage all students and members of underrepresented groups to do.
-Scholarships cover registration for the summer school.

-#### Deadline

-The submission deadline for the application form is **30th April 2025**.
-We will send out confirmations of scholarships and subsidised accommodation by the 7th May 2025, when we will open up registration.
+Standard registration is through the Edinburgh [online shop](https://www.epay.ed.ac.uk/conferences-and-events/college-of-science-and-engineering/school-of-informatics/informatics-events/scottish-programming-languages-and-verification-summer-school-2025):

+- *A. Academic rate Standard* for students and academic staff.
+- *B. Full rate Standard* otherwise.

 <div class="prices">
   <table>